Physics A Level

 It is worth 85 marks i.e. 34% of the A-level and consists of 60 marks of short and long answer questions and 25 multiple choice questions on content.

-Paper 3 is a written exam of 2 hours split into two sections.
+Is a written exam of 2 hours split into two sections.

-Section A is worth 45 marks and consists of short and long answer questions on practical experiments and data analysis.
+– Section A is a compulsory section: 0.
+Practical skills it is worth 45 marks and consists of short and long answer questions on practical experiments and data analysis

-Section B is worth 35 marks and consists of short and long answer questions on optional topic.
+– Section B students will answer questions from one of sections 13, 14, 15, 16 or 17.
+It is worth 35 marks and consists of short and long answer questions on optional topic.